 You don’t just have to serve vegan and vegetarian dishes to turn a profit.
-One of the cheapest meats to produce and thus has relatively high-profit margins is poultry, specifically chicken.
+One of the cheapest meats to produce and thus has relatively high-profit margins are poultry, specifically chicken.

 It’s a versatile and cheap meat, where you can use the breast for a lean chicken burger and the wings and thighs as a spicy side order.
 Just look at the popularity of the numerous fried chicken chains on the high street.